box/box-typescript-sdk-gen/docs/retentionPolicies.md

 - retentionPolicyId `string`
   - The ID of the retention policy.
   - Used as `retention_policy_id` in path `path` of the API call
+- headers `DeleteRetentionPolicyByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `undefined`.

+Returns an empty response when the policy has been deleted.